 Her mother, poet and scientist Gillie Griffin, contributed edited and revised poems from her 1994 publication Warm Bodies, Foreign Parts as text to accompany this work.
 Other collaborators include talented local artists Sarah Waisvisz (dramaturg- narrative), and Allison Burns (Outside Eye- dance).
 The first stage of development was graciously presented by local independent theatre series TACTICS: The Independent Series in their Work-In-Progress showings as a part of their 2017 season.

 Amelia would like to thank these artists and TACTICS for their enormous contribution to the development of UKnadian!

 The impulse for this second stage comes from a desire to dig deeper.
 Deeper into what we carry with us, in our DNA, in our thoughts, in our actions.
-As an ancestral immigrant (via Ireland, + Ukraine), and an immigrant herself (via UK), Amelia is investigating what it means to be living in Canada.
+This second stage of development will therefore focus on the intergenerational impact of trauma, and immigration through the phenomena of epigenetics.
+As an ancestral immigrant, and an immigrant herself (via UK), Amelia is investigating our physiological ancestral ties, and our tangible relationships to space and land.